 - Gnocchi alla Norma is a Sicilian dish that transforms aubergines, tomatoes and gnocchi into a truly delicious meal from just a few staple ingredients.

-- Aubergine might feel a little wintery but by pairing it with other seasonal ingredients, like plump and juicy cherry tomatoes, it feels fresh and perfect for summer.
+- Aubergine might feel a little wintery but by pairing it with other seasonal ingredients, like cherry tomatoes, it feels fresh and perfect for summer.

 - The tomato and aubergine sauce is a real staple sauce that can be used in a variety of ways.
 It's a good one to nail now in this recipe.